Georg Zundel: Philanthropic activities

-His family background enabled Zundel to realize charitable projects.
+His family background enabled Zundel to produce charitable projects.

 In the mid-1960s, against massive opposition, he had a student dormitory built in Tübingen to remedy the then acute housing shortage among students.

 He was also concerned with the donation of the Kunsthalle Tübingen, opened in 1971, by his mother Paula and his aunt Margarete Fischer-Bosch.

 Zundel's most significant philanthropic contribution, however, was his commitment to peace and conflict research.
 In his childhood and youth, he had been directly confronted with the horrors of war and the National Socialist dictatorship, which instilled in him the search for ways to resolve conflicts without violence.
 Politically, Zundel became involved in 1949 against the Rearmament of the Federal Republic.
 In 1958-1961 he participated in protests against the discussed arming of the Bundeswehr with nuclear weapons.

 The decisive milestone of his commitment, however, was the establishment and sustained support of the Berghof Foundation for Conflict Research in 1971, which was chaired by Dieter Senghaas for thirty years.
 Through his foundation, Zundel became the most important private sponsor of this then still young branch of research to this day.
 Among the most important projects of the foundation include the Berghof Research Center for Constructive Conflict Transformation, founded in 1993 in Berlin as a branch of the Munich foundation, and the Institute for Peace Education in Tübingen (founded 1976, since 2002 in the Georg-Zundel-Haus), which has received increasingly sustained funding since 1977.
 Both institutions have been able to acquire a nationwide and international reputation thanks to Zundel's continuous and flexible support.

-In 1966 he was involved in the founding of the Society for Responsibility in Science.
+In 1966, he was involved in the founding of the Society for Responsibility in Science.

 His commitment to peace was recognized in 2003 under Johannes Rau with the award of the Great Cross of Merit of the Federal Republic of Germany.